 I swallowed.
 “No, not really.”
 I tried to keep my voice light.
 “I’m just trying to make sense of something.
-It got… tense today, and I want to understand him.”
+It got… tense today, and I want to figure out why.”

 “I'm being serious when I say I don't have any idea.
 He told us he moved here because of a situation with his Grandfather.”
 She cocked her head to the side.
-“Funny, now that you mention it, I haven't learned much about him other than what I’ve seen or overheard.
-I guess he is kinda private.
-He’s always been nice though.”
+“Funny, now that you mention it, I haven't learned much more about him other than what I’ve seen or overheard.
+I guess he is kinda private.”

 “Have you ever hung out with him?
 Aside from the bus stop, I mean?”

-She tapped a finger against her red, Loreal-painted lips.
+She tapped a finger against her red, L'Oreal-painted lips.
 “In the beginning, yeah.
-He works a lot, but he helps me with homework and stuff sometimes.
+He works a lot, but sometimes he helps me with homework.
 When I ask him to.”